The construction process

 - T: 02 4474 1231

-- You can lodge your Construction Certificate Application with Council's Development Helpdesk staff in person:
+You can lodge your Construction Certificate Application with Council's Development Help Desk:

-- at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya
+- in person: at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya

-- Development Helpdesk, Eurobodalla Shire Council, PO Box 99 MORUYA NSW 2537.
+- by post: Development Help Desk, Eurobodalla Shire Council, PO Box 99 Moruya NSW 2537.

 A development consent and CC are not required where an application for a Complying Development Certificate (CDC) is made.